-'Slotting' Slotting is internal Barclays terminology for what is known as "Specialised Lending" in the IRB approach as described in CRR Article 147.8.
+'Slotting' Slotting is internal Barclays terminology for what is known as "Specialised Lending" in the IRB approach.
 A standard set of rules is required to be used in credit risk RWA calculations, based upon an assessment of factors such as the financial strength of the counterparty.
-The requirements for the application of the Specialised Lending approach are detailed in CRR Article 153.5.
+The requirements for the application of the Specialised Lending approach are detailed in Article 153.5 of UK CRR and EU CRR (as applicable).